Cell junction: Adherens junctions

-Communicating (gap) junctions
+Gap junctions

-Communicating junctions, or gap junctions allow for direct chemical communication between adjacent cellular cytoplasm through diffusion without contact with the extracellular fluid.
+Gap junctions or communicating junctions, allow for direct chemical communication between adjacent cellular cytoplasm through diffusion without contact with the extracellular fluid.
 This is possible due to six connexin proteins interacting to form a cylinder with a pore in the centre called a connexon.
 The connexon complexes stretches across the cell membrane and when two adjacent cell connexons interact, they form a complete gap junction channel.
 Connexon pores vary in size, polarity and therefore can be specific depending on the connexin proteins that constitute each individual connexon.
 Whilst variation in gap junction channels do occur, their structure remains relatively standard, and this interaction ensures efficient communication without the escape of molecules or ions to the extracellular fluid.

 Gap junctions play vital roles in the human body, including their role in the uniform contractile of the heart muscle.
 They are also relevant in signal transfers in the brain, and their absence shows a decreased cell density in the brain.
 Retinal and skin cells are also dependent on gap junctions in cell differentiation and proliferation.